edsonayllon/Organize-Git-Repos-By-Date/README.md

 # Organize Git Repos By Date

-Organizes git repos by creation date for a given username
+Organizes git repos by creation date for a given username using Github's API.